-COURSE CODE: 17PHP202 UNIT: V (variational method &wkb approximation) BATCH-2017-2019 lower state or ground state.
+CLASS: I MSC PHYSICS COURSE NAME: QUANTUM MECHANICS I COURSE CODE: 17PHP202 UNIT: V (variational method &wkb approximation) BATCH-2017-2019

-The incident photon stimulates or forces the excited electron to emit a photon and fall into a between the two electron shells.
+The incident photon stimulates or forces the excited electron to emit a photon and fall into a lower state or ground state.

-The energy of a stimulating or incident photon must be equal to the energy difference frequency, same phase, and in the same direction) while falling into the lower energy state.
+The energy of a stimulating or incident photon must be equal to the energy difference between the two electron shells.

+In this process, the excited electron releases an additional photon of same energy (same frequency, same phase, and in the same direction) while falling into the lower energy state.
+Thus, two photons of same energy are released while electrons falling into the ground state.